 Graduate Certificate Program in Mathematics

-Students in the graduate certificate program must complete 18 credit hours of graduate-level mathematics.
+Students in the graduate certificate program must complete 18 credit hours of graduate-level mathematics, while students with financial math and data modeling track must complete 12 credit hours of graduate-level courses.
 All required courses will be offered to accommodate distance learning by posting recorded lectures and taking exams/quizzes at local facility.
 However not all elective options or program prerequisites may be offered online.

 The program may be completed online.
 UCF is not authorized to provide online courses or instruction to students in some states.
 Refer to State Restrictions for current information.